WANDA MARTIN

 CONCEPT

-Romantic love is predicated on the notion of failure because it’s the clashing of expectations and reality and this clashing of the notion of ideal love and pure reality becomes a postmodern "authentic tragedy”.
-I’ve been obsessed with paintings and novels of unfulfilled love stories, like Goethe’s Sorrows of Young Werther, Pushkin’s Onegin, Millais’s Ophelia, or Waterhouse’s Lady Shallott – and I often positioned myself into the same “role” in my own personal life.
-I began to romanticize the heartaches throughout the years which created a pattern.
+I’ve always been obsessed with paintings of unfulfilled love stories such as Millais’ Ophelia, or Waterhouse’s Lady Shallott – and I often positioned myself into the same role in my own personal life being drawn to relationships that are not destined to last.
+I also began to romanticize the heartaches throughout the years which resulted in a pattern.

 LOVERS